BinC0de0101/XWorm-v2.1/README.md

 #
 # Warning:
-# This RAT is backdoored, please use in a VPS or VM only!
+# This RAT might be backdoored, please use in a VPS or VM only!
 #
 ## XWorm
 ![xworm](https://github.com/De-eloper/Image-Storage/raw/main/xwormm.PNG)